 Security

-As discussed in this article, security is an essential tool in any construction project manager’s arsenal.
+As discussed in this article, security is essential in any construction project manager’s arsenal.
 It keeps assets ranging from data to physical materials and construction equipment safe from vandals and thieves.

 Equipment operators

 Construction equipment can greatly improve job site efficiency.
-This type of construction craft laborer’s training often involves acquiring the certifications required to legally operate specific machinery.
+This type of construction craft laborer’s training often involves acquiring the certifications required to operate specific machinery legally.

 Skills required to become a construction craft worker